What the lives of the Waltons — America's wealthiest family and heirs to the Walmart and Sam's Club empire — are really like

 Source: The New Yorker

-She has an immense private art collection, with original works from Andy Warhol and Georgia O'Keefe.
+She has an immense private art collection, with original works from Andy Warhol and Georgia O'Keeffe.

 Alice opened a museum called Crystal Bridges in 2011 to house her $500 million private art collection.

-The museum displays both paintings and sculptures, like this one by Alexander Calder (center).
-(Danny Johnston/Associated Press)

-The collection includes a Georgia O'Keefe painting she spent $44.4 million on in 2014 — the biggest sale for a woman's piece of art in history.
+The collection includes a Georgia O'Keeffe painting she spent $44.4 million on in 2014 the biggest sale for a woman's piece of art in history.

 Source: The Observer